Eight-hour day movement: New Zealand

-Promoted by Samuel Duncan Parnell as early as 1840, when carpenter Samuel Parnell refused to work more than eight hours a day when erecting a store for merchant George Hunter.
+Promoted by carpenter Samuel Duncan Parnell as early as 1840, when he refused to work more than eight hours a day when erecting a store for merchant George Hunter.
 He successfully negotiated this working condition and campaigned for its extension in the infant Wellington community.
 A meeting of Wellington carpenters in October 1840 pledged "to maintain the eight-hour working day, and that anyone offending should be ducked into the harbour".

 Parnell is reported to have said: "There are twenty-four hours per day given us; eight of these should be for work, eight for sleep, and the remaining eight for recreation and in which for men to do what little things they want for themselves."
 With tradesmen in short supply the employer was forced to accept Parnell's terms.
 Parnell later wrote, "the first strike for eight hours a day the world has ever seen, was settled on the spot".

 Emigrants to the new settlement of Dunedin, Otago, while on board ship decided on a reduction of working hours.
 When the resident agent of the New Zealand Company, Captain Cargill, attempted to enforce a ten-hour day in January 1849 in Dunedin, he was unable to overcome the resistance of trades people under the leadership of house painter and plumber, Samuel Shaw.
 Building trades in Auckland achieved the eight-hour day on 1 September 1857 after agitation led by Chartist painter, William Griffin.
 For many years the eight-hour day was confined to craft tradesmen and unionised workers.
 Labour Day, which commemorates the introduction of the eight-hour day, became a national public holiday in 1899.